JanSobus/ner/README.md

 This is the easiest way to run the app:

 1. Clone the repository
-2. Navigate to the root directory of the repository and run `docker compose up`
+2. Navigate to the root directory of the repository and run `docker compose up` (when first building image, it may take a while - model needs to be downloaded)
 3. Open your browser and navigate to `http://localhost:5000/`

 ### Running the application without Docker